 Many people dream of starting their own cleaning service but don’t understand everything that’s needed to start a business.
 It takes more than just a few customers and cleaning supplies to properly start your business.
 There are other tools that you’ll need to arm your business in order to have some essential tools needed to protect yourself and your potential customers.
 Most new business owners don’t understand why they’d need a surety bond to clean houses.
 However, arming your business with a surety bond is one of the smartest things you can do for yourself and your customers.
-A surety bond is a bond put in place to protect the customer who’s paying for the cleaning service.
+Cleaning business surety bonds are put in place to protect the customer who’s paying for the cleaning service.
 This bond lends credibility to your cleaning service because it’s voluntary and it protects the homeowner form theft.
-In essence, a surety bond is a way of telling a potential customer that their belongings will be safe from theft.
+In essence, these bonds are a way of telling a potential customer that their belongings will be safe from theft.

 Bonding Insurance for Cleaning Business

 [Your business needs and deserves to be well protected.
 Call NFP Surety for top solutions to your cleaning business insurance and bonding needs.
-Apply in minutes, and get bonding insurance for cleaning business as soon as today!]
+Apply in minutes, and get bonding insurance for a cleaning company as soon as today!]

 What Does a House Cleaning Surety Bond Exclude?

 It’s important to note that a house cleaning surety bond does not cover any damage to the home you are cleaning.
 Although a surety bond does give a business more credibility, it does not protect the business owner from having to cover their own damages should an accident occur while a cleaning service is performed.
 The fundamental benefit of having a cleaning bond is to ensure your customers that they will be protected from theft while your company is cleaning their property.
-If you business is more janitorial, we can help as well.
+If your business is more commercial janitorial and requires a janitorial bond, we can help as well.
 No matter how big or small your operation is.

-How to get Bonded and Insured for a Cleaning Business?
+How to become Bonded for a Cleaning Business?

-It’s important to understand that you don’t have to be licensed and bonded as a cleaning business unless you work for a local government agency or a corporate business.
+It’s important to understand that you don’t have to be licensed and bonded as a business unless you work for a local government agency or a corporate business.
 Of course, it looks good to potential customers if you are licensed and bonded anyway.
 However, it’s important to understand when it’s required and when it’s not.
 The process of becoming licensed and bonded is actually simple.
 You register your business with the secretary of state and get a business license.
 Licensing your business allows you to legally operate your business in the state.
 After this step, you can call an insurance agent to get a bond.
-You can go through an insurance agency or a surety bond company.
+You can go through an insurance agency or a bonding company.
 Once you understand how to get bonded for a cleaning business you can quickly and easily start the process.
-NFP will be happy to solve your bonding insurance for cleaning business needs.
-Contact our team of surety bond professionals today!
+We’re happy to help.
+Contact our team of surety professionals today!